Allah (subḥānahū wa taʿālā) says in the Noble Qur’ān,

 “Say, “It is (only) Allah that I worship, being sincere in my devotion to Him” (39:14).

-Ikhlāṣ is the foundation of our dīn.
+Ikhlāṣ is the foundation of our dīn. and the cornerstone of our journey to Allah.
 Ikhlāṣ, often translated as sincerity, refers to doing everything solely for the sake of Allah.
 Ikhlāṣ is when you don’t wish for someone other than Allah to see your actions, and you don’t wish for someone other than Him to reward you for them.

 Fasting teaches us the meaning of ikhlāṣ (sincerity).
 The Messenger of Allah ﷺ said, “Every action of the son of Ādam is multiplied: a good deed receiving a tenfold to seven hundredfold rewards.
 Allah the Mighty and Exalted has said: ‘Except for fasting.
-It is for Me and I will (personally) reward it; he abandons his desires and food for My sake.’
-The fasting person will have two moments of joy: one when he opens his fast, and the other when he will meet his Lord.
-The unpleasant smell coming out of his mouth is more fragrant to Allah than musk” (Muslim).
+It is for Me and I will (personally) reward it; he abandons his desires and food for My sake…’” (Muslim).

 How Does Fasting Help Us To Attain Ikhlas